Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/2-cips-noc-ip-config.md

     ![cips-fixed-io-selection](./media/cips-fixed-io.png)

-3. Click OK.
+3. Click **OK**.

     By default, the CIPS does not have any control or interfaces enabled.
 Applying the board preset enables those peripherals on the CIPS that have board connections to their MIO pins.

 4. Double-click versal_cips_0 in the Block Diagram window.
 The Re-customize IP dialog box opens, as shown in the following figure.

     ![](media/image9.jpeg)

 5. Expand the **PS-PMC** drop-down menu.
 Click **IO Configuration** as shown in the following figure.
 The IO Configuration dialog box opens.

     I/O Configuration enables peripherals in the processing system and allows selecting pin assignments for the associated MIO.
 The peripherals are configured as shown in the following figure:

-    >***Notes*:** Block Automation is not explicitly run.
+    >***Note*:** Block Automation is not explicitly run.
 It is disabled when the Board interface is changed to cips fixed io from Custom.

     ![](./media/Recustomize-IP.PNG)